 How to Get to the Three Cities of Malta from Valletta

 Travelers visiting Malta will likely find their way to Valletta at one stage or another.
-Whether you're staying in one of the traditional basque terraced buildings overlooking the Grand Harbour, or you're just making your way into the capital from Sliema or Paceville– you'll want to designate some time to explore the Three Cities!
+Whether you're staying in one of the traditional basque terraced hotels overlooking the Grand Harbour, or you're just making your way into the capital from Sliema or Paceville– you'll want to designate some time to explore the Three Cities!

 There are two main options for getting to the Three Cities from Valletta.
 Both involve a traditional Maltese water taxi called a dgħajsa (Għaqda Barklori l-Isl) from Valletta.